hatimzh/StudentsOrganizer/README.md

 # StudantsGen
-Easy and simple site to organisate students marks.
+Easy and simple Website to organisate students marks.